tulip-control/gr1c/README.md

 - [GNU Readline](https://www.gnu.org/software/readline/), for an enhanced command prompt during interactive sessions.
 Note that there is a built-in prompt.

+- [GraphViz](https://www.graphviz.org/), for strategy visualization from the output format type `dot`.

 Building from Source
 --------------------